 She needed a lot of vet care as she was pretty sick.
 She got spayed and her double dewclaws removed — Great Pyrenees and a few other breeds have them but they no longer need them and they can get caught on things and hurt them.
 She also needed a lot of medicine because she had Ehrlichia, an infection spread by ticks.

 I spent a long time nursing her back to health and eight years later she is around 11 years old and doing great!
 She has gotten over a lot of her fears from having been abused and other than an ear infection and a possible Ehrlichia relapse a few years ago she has been very healthy.
 Keeping her healthy in her senior years is very important to me.

 Senior dogs need a little bit different care than younger dogs.
-With their activity level decreasing they are more likely to become overweight, they often start to have some joint discomfort and have an increase risk of many health issues.
+With their activity level decreasing they are more likely to become overweight, they often start to have some joint discomfort, and have an increased risk of many health issues.

 1. Watch their weight.

 It’s always important to keep your dog at a healthy weight but senior dogs are more likely to become overweight and it’s even harder on their joints.
 Making sure to measure out the correct amount of food and watching the treats can help.
-Also make sure they get daily exercise.
+Also, make sure they get daily exercise.
 They may not be able to go on long runs anymore but a nice walk will help them burn some calories and move those joints.
-When you do give treats be sure they are high quality treats, just like people treats there are ones that are just full of bad ingredients and are junk food for dogs.
+When you do give treats be sure they are high-quality treats, just like people’s treats there are ones that are just full of bad ingredients and are junk food for dogs.